Ruthenic/lua-testing/README.md

 # lua-testing
-the results of me trying out lua
+the results of me trying out lua to code stuffs for OpenComputers/ComputerCraft